prashant6788/seo-growth-systems/README.md

 ---

-## Repository Roadmap
+## What’s Next

-This is an evolving knowledge repository.
+Future additions may include:

+- Ecommerce SEO Framework
+- SEO Content Refresh Framework
+- Search-to-Revenue Attribution Templates
+- AI Visibility Testing Templates
+- Practical implementation examples and experiments

-New frameworks, checklists, templates and experiments will be added as they are developed and validated through practical implementation.
+The repository will continue to evolve as frameworks are tested and refined through real-world implementation.

-If you find the resources useful, consider **starring the repository** to follow future updates.

 ---